Child Safety Recall Roundup For 2016

 In October, Summer Infant recalled Lil’ Luxuries infant bath tubs because of the detachment risk of the product’s sling, leading to possible child drowning if left unattended.

-Indiana Defective Product Lawyer Help
+Defective Product Lawyer Help

 If you’ve been affected by any of the recalls mentioned above, you may be able to file a product liability lawsuit so you can collect money damages.
-Please call Michael McCready, the top Indiana defective product lawyer today on 877-561-3004 for your free and confidential consultation.
+Please call Michael McCready, the top countrywide defective product lawyer today on 877-561-3004 for your free and confidential consultation.